cmgreivel/terraform-provider-dummy/README.md

 # terraform-provider-dummy
-Simple Terraform provider for a tutorial
+Simple Terraform provider for a tutorial.

 Generally follows [Terraform documentation](https://www.terraform.io/docs/extend/writing-custom-providers.html)

 # Steps

-- [ ] Create initial buildable version of compiler
+- [ ] Create initial buildable version of provider
 - [ ] Add resource to the provider
 - [ ] Add functioning create and read methods
+- [ ] Provider can be configured to specify directory

 # Step 1